mineshkothari/fullstack/README.md

 Safari (iPhone 6S)
 ```

 Being able to cater the website for all users is important, this includes the operating system they're using to the browser.
-Browsers have their own unique way of rendering certain HTML elements and CSS styles **_(User Agent Stylesheets)_** and it's important for the developer to ensure the website remains consistant across all platforms.
+Browsers have their own unique way of rendering certain HTML elements and CSS styles **_(User Agent Stylesheets)_** and it's important for the developer to ensure the website remains consistent across all platforms.

 For this reason, thorough testing was done at regular intervals during the development of Fullstack to focus on ensuring the website behaved similar on the main browsers listed above.

 ### Error Handling

-Comprehensive testing was undertaken to ensure users recieved clear error messaging in the event something 'went wrong'.
+Comprehensive testing was undertaken to ensure users received clear error messaging in the event something 'went wrong'.

-So I tasked individual testers/users to try and force some errors and give me feedback on thier experience.
+So I tasked individual testers/users to try and force some errors and give me feedback on their experience.

 This included tasks such as:
 1. Enter an invalid email address during registration (e.g: email.com)